FlowFuse/website/src/handbook/peopleops/expenses.md

 ## Expenses

-The company will cover any reasonable work-related expense, including ensuring you have the equipment (laptop/monitor/accessories) you need to do the job.
-As an all-remote company, we meet via Zoom.
-As such, we will cover the cost of a good webcam/microphone/lighting arrangement.
+FlowForge will reimburse you for any work-related expenses that are considered reasonable.
+This includes providing you with the necessary equipment, such as a laptop, monitor, and accessories, to effectively carry out your job responsibilities.
+As an all-remote company, our meetings are conducted using either Zoom or Slack.
+Therefore, we will also cover the expenses associated with obtaining a high-quality webcam, microphone, and lighting setup.

-The general rule is: treat it like your own money - seek good value and use common sense.
-If you do require any equipment, talk to your manager to discuss options.
+The general principle to follow is to treat work-related expenses as if they were your own money.
+It is important to seek good value for your purchases and use common sense when making decisions.
+If you find yourself in need of any equipment, it is advisable to have a discussion with your manager to explore the available options.

-There are two ways of spending company money - either using a company credit card, or through reimbursement.
+There are two methods available for using company funds: utilizing a company credit card or seeking reimbursement.
+If employees opt to use Brex for purchasing any company-related items or subscriptions, it is essential to upload the receipts and include a memo within three business days.
+For all reimbursement requests, please ensure to submit the required documentation and proofs through Deel.

 ### Company Credit Card

 We use [Brex](https://www.brex.com/) to provide cards to the team.
-They are, by default, virtual Mastercards, although there is an option to get a physical card sent out.
+By default, the cards provided are virtual Mastercards, offering convenience and flexibility for online transactions.
+However, there is also an option available to request a physical card to be sent out if preferred.

-All expenses on Brex require a memo to be submitted with details on what the expense is for.
-All expenses for $25 or more require a receipt to be uploaded.
-Attaching a receipt to an expense can be done through their web UI, forwarding receipts through email, or through Slack.
-For a full explanation, please [read their docs][brex-receipts].
+Expenses on Brex require a memo and receipts.
+Memos explain the purpose of the expense, while receipts are necessary for expenses of $25 or more.
+Receipts can be attached via the web UI, email, or Slack.
+Please [read their docs][brex-receipts].

 [brex-receipts]: https://www.brex.com/support/how-do-i-attach-receipts-to-brex-transactions/

 Brex can also be used to create vendor cards that allow for reoccurring payment for a monthly subscription with a vendor.
-Contact the peopleops manager if you require a vendor card.
+Contact the People Ops manager if you require a vendor card.

 ### Oops!
 Misused Your Brex Card for Personal Expenses?
 Here's How to Handle the Situation Like a Pro